A 2025 Guide to Flipping Houses in California: 5 Cities to Consider

 Many cities in California have median home values that are on the higher end.
 However, Fresno home values aren’t quite so high, so this is a great city to look for homes to flip if your budget isn’t quite so big.

 The city has seen some significant value growth in a year when many other areas have lost value.
-Additionally, home values are predicted to continue increasing in this city, so buying to flip can mean significant profits for savvy investors.
+Additionally, price growth is predicted to stabilize, so buying to flip can mean significant profits for savvy investors.

 Irvine